My computer (an Optiplex 755) takes a very long time to boot.

 Thanks for the assistance

 Reconnect the monitor USB cable.
-Go into the Bios System Setup -Onboard Devices and change USB Controller to No boot.
+Go into the Bios System Setup <ADMIN NOTE: Broken link has been removed from this post by Dell>-Onboard Devices and change USB Controller to No boot.
 Save the changes.
 Does it boot up fast now with the cable connected?

 I will have to wait until I am back from holidays (3 weeks) to check that, but I am 99% sure that I already turned off booting from the USB controller as part of all the tests I did...